 MyMD conducted an in vivo study of autoimmune thyroiditis in a spontaneous thyroiditis (NODH.2) mouse model.
-We believe the results of this study show MYMD-1's ability to suppress TNF- $\alpha$ production by CD-4+ T cells in a dose dependent manner.
+We believe the results of this study show MYMD-1's ability to suppress TNF- α production by CD-4+ T cells in a dose dependent manner.
 Additionally, the study reported that MYMD-1 statistically decreases the incidence and severity (p <0.001) of thyroiditis in this mouse model.
 Pre-clinical studies have demonstrated that MYMD-1 ameliorated autoimmune thyroiditis in the thyroiditis mouse model.

 Figure 5.
 MYMD-1 decreases the incidence and severity of autoimmune thyroiditis in NOD.H-2h4 mice, as assessed by H&E histopathology.
 At 8 weeks old, 58 NOD.H-2h4 mice were divided into regular water and iodinated water groups.
 In the regular water group, 10 mice (7 M, 3 F) drank water that contained MYMD-1 (185 mg/l), and 16 mice (10 M, 6 F) drank water without it.
 In the iodinated water group, the water was supplemented with 500 mg/l of sodium iodide and contained (16 mice: 10 M, 6 F) or did not contain (16 mice: 10 M, 6 F) MYMD-1 (185 mg/l).
 After 12 weeks of treatment, thyroids were removed and divided in half.
 (A and B) Thyroiditis severity and incidence assessed by histopathology in the regular water group.
 (C) A representative thyroid from a mouse in the regular water group, showing a severity score of 2.
 (D) A representative thyroid from a mouse in the regular water group treated with MYMD-1, showing thyroid follicle preservation and an overall normal glandular size (severity score of 0).
-(E and F) Thyroiditis incidence and severity scores assessed by histopathology in the iodinate water group, and architectural disruption (severity score of 4).
-(H) A representative thyroid from a mouse in the iodine in the iodine plus MYMD-1 group (severity score of 2).
+(E and F) Thyroiditis incidence and severity scores assessed by histopathology in the iodinated water group.
+(G) A representative thyroid from a mouse in the iodine group, showing marked lymphocytic infiltration, follicular enlargement, and architectural disruption (severity score of 4).
+(H) A representative thyroid from a mouse in the iodine plus MYMD-1 group (severity score of 2).
 Results represent the summary of 10 independent experiments, each analyzing 4 to 6 mice, for a total of 58 mice.